Viblancoda/WeatherProject/README.md

 **HotelInfo Class**: Contains utility methods for reading datamart files, generating file names, filtering events by location, extracting weather data, and sorting hotels by rate.

 **UserInterface Class**: Provides a simple console-based user interface for choosing an island destination and displaying weather and hotel information.
+The answer of the user should be the name of the Canary Island where the user want to find the best hotels sorted by their price and the weather predictions.

 ## Design
 ### Responsibilities: